-(B) MINIMUM ADMISSION REQUIREMENTS: BACHELOR OF TECHNOLOGY HONOURS
+(A) MINIMUM ADMISSION REQUIREMENTS: BACHELOR OF TECHNOLOGY HONOURS

-The number of students enrolled each year will be determined by the University and the departmental growth policies.
+The number of students enrolled each year will be determined the University and the departmental growth policies.
 In addition to the minimum University admission requirements, the following criteria must be met by students wishing to study this programme:

-The minimum entry requirement is the Bachelor of Engineering Technology in Mechanical Engineering.
-This is also in line with the DUT General Rules handbook, for registration for a Bachelor Honours Degree (Rule G23c).
+The minimum entry requirement is:

+- 1. The Bachelor of Engineering Technology in Mechanical Engineering.
+This is also in line with the DUT General Rules handbook, for registration for a Bachelor Honours Degree (Rule G23c). - 2.
+Holders of the phased out Nated-151 BTech Qualification (NQF7 in old framework) may apply for admission into the programme. - 3.
 Applicants that complete a BEngTech at institutions other than DUT will be evaluated on an individual basis, and may need to complete additional undergraduate courses to gain admission.